Best Water Filter of 2020

-Earning the top score in the category and outperforming models that cost over ten times as much, the ZeroWater 10-Cup is our top recommendation overall.
+Outperforming models that cost over ten times as much and earning the top score in the category, the ZeroWater 10-Cup is our top recommendation overall.
 This filter delivers exceptional performance in all of our impurity removal tests and is particularly impressive when it comes to removing salts.
-It also did very well in our taste test, greatly enhancing the taste of our contaminated water and failing to impart any negative flavors on pure water.
+It also performed very well in our taste test, greatly enhancing the taste of our contaminated water and failing to impart any negative flavors on pure water.

 One limitation is that this pitcher only has a 10-cup capacity, which led to unimpressive results in our flow rate test.
 It pours already filtered water very quickly, but it does take a decent amount of time to refill and re-filter.
-Regardless, this is still an amazing product at an even better price and is our absolute favorite water filter that we have tested.
+Regardless, this is still a fantastic product at an even better price and is our absolute favorite water filter that we have tested.

 Read Full Review: ZeroWater 10-Cup Pitcher